Lucas-C/dotfiles_and_notes/misc/Software_Engineering/ContinuousDelivery.md

 - cf. [Best practices for writing Dockerfiles], [How To Write Excellent Dockerfiles], [Containers patterns]:
   * No update instructions alone in the Dockerfile + Download packages securely using GPG
   * Use gosu instead of sudo wherever possible
+- [Multi-stages Docker images]: use standard image for build, but alpine on for exec: `COPY --from=dependencies`
 - [`clair`](https://github.com/coreos/clair) : Vulnerability Static Analysis for Containers
 - use the Calico network plugin for Docker instead of the native Docker "overlay" : https://www.percona.com/blog/2016/08/03/testing-docker-multi-host-network-performance/
 - [Docker image dissection](http://blog.jeduncan.com/docker-image-dissection.html=) : its tarballs all the way down !